Scientific Name

 How to Grow and Care

 Stapeliads are relatively easy to grow.
 However, they should be treated as outdoor plants as they easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
-In addition, they should be grown under cover, so watering can be controlled.
+In addition, they should be grown under cover so watering can be controlled.
 Stapeliads require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.

-These plants come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and fall, with flowering in fall when the weather starts to cool down.
-In the growing season, water in moderation when needed, making sure soil is fairly dried out between waterings.
+These plants come from climates where they survive extremely high temperatures in the summer, so most growth is in spring and fall, with flowering in fall when the weather cools down.
+In the growing season, water is in moderation when needed, ensuring soil is fairly dried out between waterings.
 Do not water between late fall and early spring.

 See more at How to Grow and Care for Stapeliads.